edbullen/mlflow-custom/README.md

 ![hybrid function](./doc/HybridFunction.png "Hybrid Function")

-This simple concept can be extended to encompass complex business rules or "models" that are not catered for by the usual machine learning frameworks.
+This simple concept can be extended to encompass complex business rules or models that are not catered for by the usual machine learning frameworks.

-The intention is to show how bespoke business logic can be coded independently in Python and then packaged and deployed for use against business data in the MLflow framwork.
+The intention is to show how bespoke business logic can be coded independently in Python and then packaged and deployed for use against business data in the MLflow framework.

+The Databricks notebooks in this Repo show using this model applied to the [wine data-set](https://archive.ics.uci.edu/ml/datasets/wine).
+It doesn't serve any useful purpose other than demonstrate applying a custom function against a data-set.